Portugal in the Reconquista: The great Almohad campaign of 1190

 By chance, at this time a number of crusader ships from northern Europe on their way to the Holy Land called at Silves and Lisbon due to bad weather.
 King Sancho of Portugal was at Lisbon at the time and he managed to obtain the support of 500 crusaders to relieve Santarém, hence he turned down the Caliphs peace proposals, which involved relinquishing Silves.
 The king then departed to Santarém and settled in the city with his troops.
-Santarém was besiged but, having met heavier resistance than anticipated, the Caliph ordered the sieges on Santarém and Tomar to be lifted, and withdrew south.
-Ill by that point, he lifted the siege of Silves also and left for Seville to spend the winter with his army.
+Having met stiffer resistance than anticipated, the Caliph ordered the sieges on Santarém and Tomar to be lifted, and withdrew south.
+Ill by that point, he lifted the siege of Silves also and left for Seville to spend the winter with his army, thus putting an end to the seventh major Almohad attack against Portugal.

 Serious riots between the crusaders and the Jewish and Muslim population of Lisbon then took place, which resulted in the imprisonment of about 700 crusaders.
 On July 24, the crusader fleet left Lisbon.